 Food labelling for caterers

-A brief guide to the essentials of food labelling for catering establishments including some commonly misdescribed examples
+The essentials of food labelling for restaurants, takeaways, etc, including some commonly misdescribed examples

 In the guide